Bhangarh Fort in Rajasthan

 There are always two sides of the story of the Bhangarh Fort, haunted for generations.
 Let me relate the story first.
 The two sides can wait for some time.

-The Surviving Legends of the Haunted Bhangarh Fort
+Legends of the Haunted Bhangarh Fort

 The Bhangarh Fort haunted is like other forts in Rajasthan, and is surprisingly well preserved.
 Its ramparts and fortifications stand amidst the ruins of the ghost town by the same name.
 Legends have it that the fort and the surrounding establishments around it once buzzed with life.
 Then something happened along with a chain of other unfortunate incidents which led to the doom of the place within a very short span of time.

-Bhangarh Fort Stories
+Bhangarh Fort at Night

 The Brighter Side